 Decoding Sweeteners From Stevia To Coconut Sugar: The Good, The Bad, And The Ugly

-Americans eats an average of 765 grams of sugar every five days—and much of it comes from not knowing where sugar is lurking or what alternative name it's going by!
+Americans eat an average of 765 grams of sugar every five days—and much of it comes from not knowing where sugar is lurking or what alternative name it's going by!
 Compare that number to the year 1822, when Americans ate just 45 grams in the same time period.
 Every person eats and drinks 130 pounds of added sugar every year, an average of 3,550 pounds in a lifetime.
 That is equal to eating 1.7 million Skittles or an industrial-sized dumpster full of sugar.

-Wherever you look in the grocery store or restaurants, sugar and natural sugar substitutes are added to just about everything—it's in nut butter, condiments, kombucha, crackers, popcorn, and most everything else that comes in a package.
-The sweet drug of choice comes by many names, even super-healthy-sounding euphemisms, so it can be hard even recognizing sugar in all its varying forms.
+While fruit and dairy provide natural sources of sugar, I’m talking about added sweeteners here.
+Wherever you look in the grocery store or restaurants, sugar and sugar substitutes are added to just about everything—it's in nut butter, condiments, kombucha, crackers, popcorn, and most everything else that comes in a package.
+These ingredients go by many names, even super-healthy-sounding euphemisms, so it can be hard to even recognize sugar in all its varying forms.

 What's someone interested in maintaining a healthy body and living green to do?
-As a functional medicine doctor, my job is not only to make people healthy but also to make it realistic for them to stay healthy.
+As a functional medicine doctor, my job is not only to help make people healthy but also to provide useful recommendations for them to stay healthy.
 Not many people want to live a sugar-celibate life.
 So let's get practical.

 High-fructose corn syrup